 Risk management is essential when trading with the Mat Hold Candlestick Pattern.
 Always set a stop-loss just below the lowest point of the mat zone.
 This helps you stay protected against unexpected reversals and limits your loss if the market moves against your trade.

 Make sure to size your positions based on your capital and risk appetite.
-Ideally, don’t risk more than 1–2% of your total funds on any one single trade.
+Ideally, risk limits vary based on individual strategy and risk tolerance.
 This approach helps preserve your capital over the long run.

 You can improve your strategy by using the Mat Hold Pattern along with other technical signals such as volume spikes, moving averages, or support and resistance zones.
 Combining tools gives you stronger confirmations and avoids false signals, making your trades more reliable.